opendilab/DI-engine-docs/source/13_envs/taxi.rst

 Benchmark Algorithm Performance
 =================================

-The iteration result based on DQN algorithm is shown in the figure below
+Set the total number of iteration steps to be 300000, and randomly select three different seeds.
+The iteration results based on the DQN algorithm are shown in the figure below: You can see that the average evaluation reward begins to converge after about 700k - 800k steps, and the average evaluation reward is basically stable after 1M steps, where every evaluation can successfully pick up and deliver passengers.

 .. image:: ./images/taxidqn.png
    :align: center